A stroll around St. James’s, London, England

 Coffee is calling

-Also, a wonderful Italian café named Franco’s, it is believed that Franco’s was one of the first Italian restaurants in London.
+Also, an excellent Italian café named Franco’s, it is believed that Franco’s was one of the first Italian restaurants in London.

 A little bit of shopping